Ages

 • Post-Secondary Years

-Ecumenical Service in Malta
+Resources by the Diocesan Ecumenical Commission in Malta

 Ecumenism is the effort to unify divided Christians.
 It is a worldwide movement among Christians who accept Jesus as Lord and Saviour and are inspired by the Holy Spirit.
 Through prayer, dialogue, and other initiatives, they seek to eliminate barriers and move toward the unity Christ willed for his church.